-Punting Seasons Even though punting is a business which runs all year round, it is considered a seasonal business.
-Due [...]
+Punting Seasons Even though punting is an all year round activity, it is obviously more popular in the summer months. [...]

 University of Cambridge Cambridge is known all around the world mainly due to the iconic University and its rich history. [...]

 A punt is a wide, flat-bottomed wooden boat, with a square cut bow, and flat platform called a till in the stern of the boat.
 Wooden planks, called treads, cross the width of the bottom of the boat.
 When punts are used as passenger vessels, cushioned seats are inserted for comfort.
 In Cambridge, punters stand on the till, at the back of the boat.
 A punt can be punted easily in either direction, which is an essential feature for navigating narrow waterways, when turning a vessel might not be possible.